Operation TBI Freedom

 Specific services provided or coordinated by OTF include food, housing and other emergency assistance; crisis management; mental health referrals; medical care; benefits assistance; employment readiness, training, placement and support; assistive technology; mentoring; family and recreational events; classes on a variety of psychosocial topics (parenting, anger management, financial management) and separate support groups for veterans and family members.
 OTF also helps veterans with legal issues navigate their interactions with and meet applicable orders of the Veterans Treatment Court.

 The duration and intensity of services provided by OTF is tailored to meet the needs of individual veterans.
 However, most clients are in contact with their MSS weekly and receive services for about 24 months.
-OTF’s average cost for serving a veteran with TBI for a two-year period ranges from $3,500 to $3,900.
+OTF’s average cost for serving a veteran with TBI for a two-year period is $5,000.

 After veterans formally complete the program, they remain part of the OTF family.
 OTF’s alumni program provides ongoing access to educational opportunities, employment/volunteer assistance and recreational/therapeutic activities.
 As well, alumni can reach back to our program at any given time, and be reconsidered for additional support in the active program if needs warrant.